 Based on studies done, there are no significant differences between the incidence of injuries on artificial turf and natural grass.
 However, there is a common trend towards more prevalence of lower limb injuries namely, ligament injuries in knee and ankle sprains.

-This is because there is more friction on the synthetic turf, the base of the footwear may get caught on the turf resulting in torsional and twisting injuries to the ankles and knees.
+There is more friction on the synthetic turf.
+Thus, the base of the footwear may get caught on the turf.
+This results in torsional and twisting injuries to the ankles and knees.

 Proper footwear such as turf shoes are advisable whilst playing on turf ground.

-Also as playing is done on astro turf surfaces, the feel is very different thus proper warm up and training should be done on the artificial turf before playing an actual game.
+Moreover, the feel is very different when playing on an artificial turf surface.
+Conduct proper warm up and training on the artificial turf before playing an actual game.

 2) Michael C. Meyers, Incidence, mechanisms and severity of game-related college football injuries on field turf verus natural grass.
 A 3 year prospective study.
 Am J Sports Med April 2010 vol. 38 no. 4 687-697